 The Company has a significant and increasing funding requirement for its investment programme and refinancing maturing debt, both in the current AMP period and into the future.
-This is a well-controlled risk, but it is important we continue to maintain our high standards to mitigate the risk.

 At present there are significant global economic and financial implications.
 These include the conflicts in Ukraine and the Middle East, global logistics affecting delivery times, and insufficient experienced resources.